dawolfgang/MRrelation/README.txt

 ## This is written in R because the posterior samples output by the MCMC algorithm we've used
 ## to evaluate these hierarchical Bayesian models are R objects.
 Given most astronomers'
 ## unfamiliarity with the R language, I have written a detailed cookbook for using this
-## code under "Usage", including all of the R scripting commands you should need.
-You can
+## code below under "Usage", including all of the R scripting commands you should need.
+You
-## download R at http://www.r-project.org/; the installation is straight-forward.
+## can download R at http://www.r-project.org/; the installation is straight-forward.

-## Contents of unzipped directory:
+## Contents of repository:
 ## 1) README.txt
 ##       A copy of this document
 ## 2) calc_mass_postpred.R
 ##       R code which computes the mass posterior predictive distribution with the physical
 ##       density constraints (0 < M_pl < M_pureiron(R_pl))
 ## 3) posterior_samples.savr
-##       The posterior samples presented in Figures 2 and 3 of Wolfgang, Rogers, & Ford (2015)
+##       Some of the posterior samples presented in Figure 3 of Wolfgang, Rogers, & Ford
+##       (2015), selected to be under GitHub's 100 MB size limit.

 ## Usage:
 ## 1) Download the Wolfgang15 file from GitHub and unzip.